-5.3 Evaluating the Application of the XGBoost Workflow
+5.3.
+Evaluating the Application of the XGBoost Workflow

 The accessibility of the software and code means the workflow is flexible and can be adapted to use any numerical or categorical data for classification.
-Here the workflow is used for the classification of subdepositional environment in the Ravenglass Estuary.
-However, sub-depositional environment could be classified using textural data from the surface of other estuaries (e.g. the Gironde Estuary; Virolle et al., 2019) in order to develop a database of XGBoost models which could be compared to explore if and why certain estuaries build more effective models.
+Here the workflow is used for the classification of sub-depositional environment in the Ravenglass Estuary.
+However, sub-depositional environment could be classified using textural data from the surface of other estuaries (e.g., the Gironde Estuary; Virolle et al., 2019) in order to develop a database of XGBoost models which could be compared to explore if and why certain estuaries build more effective models.
 Additionally, the workflow could be used to create a model incorporating calibration data from multiple estuaries.
 Datasets from other sedimentary environments could also be used for classification.
-An input dataset could originate from any depositional system and could include geochemical data obtained by XRF, micropaleontology data, and mineralogical data, thus expanding the use of the workflow beyond estuarine systems.
-The use of input datasets, such as wireline data, could allow for lithology or facies prediction from well logs (e.g. Martin et al., 2021; Sun et al., 2020; Xie et al., 2018).
-Application to wireline would require the manual classification of core internals to be used as a calibration dataset, to create a model, which can subsequently be applied to an entire well.
-This is important for the correlation of vertically and laterally adjacent rock units and could prove highly efficient for large scale reservoir quality prediction where facies could be identified from wireline data to direct exploration.
-The implementation of XGBoost allows the workflow to be highly scalable and applicable to large datasets with many input variables, and has been proven to build models up to ten times faster than other existing algorithms due to parallel and distributed out-of-core computation (Chen & Guestrin, 2016).
+An input data set could originate from any depositional system and could include geochemical data obtained by XRF, micropaleontology data, and mineralogical data, thus expanding the use of the workflow beyond estuarine systems.
+The use of input datasets, such as wireline data, could allow for lithology or facies prediction from well logs (e.g., Martin et al., 2021; Sun et al., 2020; Xie et al., 2018).
+Application to wireline would require the manual classification of core intervals to be used as a calibration data set, to create a model, which can subsequently be applied to an entire well.
+This is important for the correlation of vertically and laterally adjacent rock units and could prove highly efficient for large scale reservoir quality prediction where facies could be identified from wireline data to direct exploration in the fields of carbon capture and storage, nuclear waste management, and hydrocarbon exploration.
+The implementation of XGBoost allows the workflow to be highly scalable and applicable to large datasets with many input variables, and has been proven to build models up to 10 times faster than other existing algorithms due to parallel and distributed out-of-core computation (Chen & Guestrin, 2016).

 When applying the workflow to other datasets the user should make considerations about how it is implemented.
-Firstly, the search range for hyperparameter tuning should be considered (code section 2.3, lines 81 to 87).
+First, the search range for hyperparameter tuning should be considered (code section 2.3, lines 81 to 87).
 For example, here we limit the search range of hyperparameter number 6 between 2 and 19, as there are 19 input variables.
-For a dataset with 30 variables, the user might choose to adjust this search range, up to a maximum of 30.
-Secondly, the number of tuning iterations can be adjusted based on the user's experience; if Bayesian Optimization does not produce significantly higher accuracies than initial results then the number of tuning iterations or early stopping condition can be increased (code section 2.3, line 90 & 92).
+For a data set with 30 variables, the user might choose to adjust this search range, up to a maximum of 30.
+Second, the number of tuning iterations can be adjusted based on the user's experience; if Bayesian Optimization does not produce significantly higher accuracies than initial results then the number of tuning iterations or early stopping condition can be increased (code section 2.3, line 90 and 92).

-6 Conclusions
+6. Conclusions